dlbewley/guifreelife-src/content/blog/OVN-Recon-Making-OpenShift-Networking-Connections.md

   attr="OVN Recon Screenshot"
 >}}

 All these graphed resources are joined by interactive connections.
 When you click a bridge-mapping all the upstream and downstream elements are highlighted.
-Clicking a resource reveals details, relationship summaries, and a liink directly to the resource in the OpenShift Console.
+Clicking a resource reveals details, relationship summaries, and a link directly to the resource in the OpenShift Console.

 # Installing the OVN Recon Operator